Requirements and Functionality#

 8. Unsigned 64-bit (uint64_t)

-Starting from cuBLASDx 0.2.0, matrix multiplication of different precisions of A, B, and C is supported.
+Starting from cuBLASDx 0.2.0, matrix multiplication with different precisions for A, B, and C is supported.

-Any 3 precision combination is supported, as long as either:
+Any combination of three precisions is supported, as long as either:

-1. accumulator is at least 4x wider than any input,
+1. The accumulator is at least 4x wider than any input,

-Mixed floating / integral GEMMs are unsupported, but in-register input conversion can be applied to that effect.
+Mixed floating/integral GEMMs are unsupported, but in-register input conversion can be applied to achieve this effect.

 Supported Input Types#